Vedic Influence in Muslim countries

 Iran, there is a ritual known as yazna.
 In this ritual, the festive

-meal would take place where a god would be invited, and Houma, a fire,
+meal would take place where a god would be invited, and Houma, a

-blessings from gods.
+would receive blessings from gods.

 The